Home Discover Australia Explore Tasmania: Top Attractions and Must-See Destinations

 From Devonport to Burnie

-The huge Spirit of Tasmania ferry arrives in Devonport, which is the third largest town of the island with 27,887 inhabitants.
-Located at the mouth of the Mersey River, the town is mostly visited by tourists disembarking the ferry, but despite all its efforts, does not offer any special attractions.
+The huge Spirit of Tasmania ferry arrives in Devonport, which is the third largest town of the island.
+Located at the mouth of the Mersey River, the town does not offer any special attractions.

-The 54 caves of Gunns Plains are a maze of limestone caverns, pierced with waterfalls, stalactites and stalagmites (several tours per day – $ 15 / pers.)
+The 54 caves of Gunns Plains are a maze of limestone caverns, pierced with waterfalls, stalactites and stalagmites (several tours per day – from $15 per pers.)

-Then there’s the tiny town of Penguin where the penguin is king (although we can’t actually see them here).
+Then there’s the tiny town of Penguin where the penguin is king.
 You’ll find penguin garbage cans, penguin storefronts, and a 3-meter penguin statue on the main square of the town.

 From Burnie to Stanley